usdot-fhwa-stol/carma-utils/carma_utils/sensorlib/ReadMe.md

 High-speed LIDAR data is collected into a DataCollector class running in a separate context which self-populates via a callback.

-The SimulatedSensor.compute_detected_objects_in_frame() function presents the primary processing sequence performing the following stages:
+The SimulatedSensor.compute_detected_objects() function presents the primary processing sequence performing the following stages:

 1. Truth state retrieval.
 1. Pre-filter by distance from sensor, and allowed object types.